AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 In this code, we fetch the Portkey wallet account using the provider and update the wallet address state variable.
 An alert notifies the user that their wallet is successfully connected.

-With the Connect Wallet function defined, we're ready to write the remaining functions in the next steps.
+With the `ConnectWallet` function defined, we're ready to write the remaining functions in the next steps.

-### Configure Create TOKEN Form Code
+### Configure Create TOKEN Form

 **Step 1: Locate the File**

 1. Go to the `src/components/create-token-modal/index.tsx` file.
-This file is the **Create Fungible TOKEN** popup modal where users can create a new TOKEN by submit the details like `tokenName`, `symbol` and `totalSupply`.
+This file is the **Create Fungible TOKEN** popup modal where users can create a new TOKEN by submitting the details like `tokenName`, `symbol` and `totalSupply`.

 **Step 2: Prepare Form to Create TOKEN**